meshula/meshula.github.com/site/astro-site/src/content/papers/dialectic-of-time.md

 - **Angels** experience time as *aeviternity*, **discrete duration**.
 They can apprehend extended sequences simultaneously while still experiencing genuine temporal succession in their choices and actions.
 They live *with* time rather than *in* it.
 - **God** experiences *tota simul*, *aeternitas*, **eternity**.
 God lives *beyond* time while being intimately present to every temporal moment.

-Aquinas seems to be making making theological distinctions between entities beyond humanity whose existance can only be presumed to exist.
+Aquinas seems to be making theological distinctions between entities beyond humanity whose existance can only be presumed to exist.
 However, if cast in modern terms, his system is recognizable in terms of different **coordinate systems** and **topological relationships** within a unified temporal manifold.
 Using modern insights of relativity theory and conformal geometry, Aquina's conceptions develop naturally.

 - **Temporal creatures** experience time like observers moving along a *worldline* (a path through spacetime), able to perceive only events within their *immediate lightcone* (those events that could causally affect or be affected by them).
 - **Angels** experience time like observers with *extended lightcones*, able to apprehend larger regions of spacetime simultaneously, seeing more of the causal structure at once.
 - **God** experiences time like an observer at *conformal infinity*, a “perspective” that perceives the entire block universe (spacetime as a single, unchanging four-dimensional structure in which past, present, and future coexist), seeing all events in a unified whole.

+These parallels are analogical, not literal: Aquinas was not anticipating relativity, but the conceptual structure maps surprisingly well.

 ### On the Nature of Proper Ends